 By limiting the procedure to women who fulfill these strict criteria the surgical results are far more predictable and very cosmetic.
 The risk of further revision or "touch up" procedures is also very low.

 PRMA patient Mrs Michelle Coben kindly shares her experience with the One-Step procedure in the video below.
-You can also see her before and after pictures here.
+You can also see before and after pictures here.

 I hope this info helps.